Ezekiel-DA/web-expense/README.md

+#webExpense

-#webExpense\r\nA super simple web application to prepare expense reports with pictures.
+A super simple web application to prepare expense reports with pictures.